geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 **Geohot** [[00:58:55](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=3535)]
 Okay.
 Assembly backends.
-SAS assembly backend.
+SASS assembly backend.
 Tense torrent backend.
 RDNA 3 assembly backend.
 We added a $10,000 bounty.
 I mean, someone should do the first bounty first.
 If somebody can get a RDNA assembly backend to match the performance of HIP, that's $1,000.
-And if someone can get one that's 50% faster...
+And if someone can get one that's 50% faster..
 Again, the LLVM thing leaves a lot on the table, so I will actually pay $10,000 for that.
 The main reason that we are getting better times on NVIDIA than AMD on our MLPerf is because the NVIDIA PTX to SASS compiler is better.
 Everything else about it is pretty much the same.